endo9000/OllaMoMa/README.md

 ##  OllaMoMa (Ollama Model Manager)

-**A web application for interacting with your local large laguage models!**
+**A web application for interacting with your Ollama llms!**

-This project provides a simple and intuitive way to explore, manage, and interact with your locally stored LLMs.
+This project provides a simple and intuitive way to explore, manage, and interact with your locally stored Ollama models.

 **Features:**